 You’ll travel to the B&B, while experiencing stunning views of our countryside along the way.
 A warm welcome awaits you on arrival and we’ll show you around and get you settled into your room.
 Over a cuppa, we will have a chat about personalising your weekend activities: planning what scenery and attractions you want to see, whether that be exploring the highlands, walks in the local area, or simply relaxing in the comfort of our B&B: or a bit of everything!

-Following an afternoon of your planned activities, you will dine at one of the best local restaurants after which you could enjoy a quiet stroll around the nearby river, or simply relax with your complimentary bottle of wine by the cosy fireplace in the lounge, or in your room, where you can chat the night away or catch up with Netflix.
+Following an afternoon of your planned activities, you could enjoy a quiet stroll around the nearby river, or simply relax with your complimentary bottle of wine by the cosy fireplace in the lounge, or in your room, where you can chat the night away or catch up with Netflix.

 After a hearty home-cooked breakfast, the day will be spent enjoying your planned activities, such as visiting the local waterfalls, forests, castles, or distilleries, or simply spending the day relaxing for that well-deserved rest.
-In the evening you will again be dining at one of our finest local restaurants we have to offer and spend the evening at your leisure.
+In the evening you will spend the evening at your leisure.

 As your last day creeps up, (too quick I’m sure) here is the last opportunity to take full advantage of your holiday.
 You choose what you would like to do; hiking to the Fyrish Monument; going for one of our many woodland walks or visiting mesmerising waterfalls?
 It is totally up to you.
 You can decide how you’d like to spend these days.
 If you’re not sure what to do or don’t want to do any of the planning, let us take over and create a stay full of surprises.